RetroDECK/ES-DE/THEMES-DEV.md

 ## capabilities.xml

 Variants, variant triggers, color schemes, aspect ratios and transition animation profiles need to be declared before they can be used inside the actual theme set configuration files and that is done in the `capabilities.xml` file.
-This file needs to exist in the root of the theme directory, for example:
+This file needs to be placed in the root of the theme directory, for example:
 ```
 ~/.emulationstation/themes/mythemeset-es-de/capabilities.xml
 ```

-This file type was introduced with the new ES-DE theme engine in v2.0 and is an indicator that the theme set is of the new generation instead of being of the legacy type (i.e. a theme set backward compatible with RetroPie EmulationStation).
-In other words, if the capabilities.xml file is absent, the theme will get loaded as a legacy set.
+The capabilities.xml file is mandatory and if it doesn't exist ES-DE will not attempt to load the theme.

 The structure of the file is simple, as can be seen in this example: